indimail/indimail-virtualdomains/README.md

 The steps below give instructions on building from source.
 If you need to deploy IndiMail on multiple hosts, it is better to create a set of RPM / Deb binary packages.
 Once generated, the same package can be deployed on multiple hosts.
 To generate RPM packages for all components refer to [Binary Packages](.github/CREATE-Packages.md)

-You can also use docker / podman images to deploy indimail-mta.
+You can also use docker / podman images to deploy indimail.
 Look at the chapter `# Docker / Podman Repository` below on how to do that.
 The big advantage of using a docker / podman image is you can change your configuration with the `docker commit ..` or `podman commit` to save your entire build and deploy the exact configuration on multiple hosts.

 Doing a source build can be daunting for many.
 You can always use the pre-built binaries from the DNF / YUM / APT repositories given in the chapter `# Binary Builds on openSUSE Build Service` towards the end of this document.